 Fortunately, there is an alternative solution that makes keeping playgrounds and play equipment easy, safer for consumers and the environment, and more cost effective too.

 GenEon has been in the business of creating better, safer, less toxic cleaning products for a long time.
 Our cleaning, sanitizing, and disinfecting products are made as needed by consumers in a process called On-Site Generation (OSG).
 This process produces extremely powerful and efficient cleaning, degreasing, and sanitizing products using nothing more than minerals, water, and electricity.
-The process is called electrochemical ion activation.
+The process is called electrochemical activation (ECA).
 Here's how it works.
-Natural minerals (ex. salt) are a compound comprised of sodium and chloride.
+One of the natural minerals that GenEon uses as a catalyst is salt.
+Salt is a compound comprised of sodium and chloride.
 Sodium ions are positively charged and chloride ions are negatively charged.
 GenEon Onsite Generators expose these ions to a low electrical charge.
 The positive side of the charge electrochemically converts the chloride ion (Cl) to hypochlorous acid (HOCl), which is a powerful sanitizer.
 The negative side of the charge electrochemically converts the sodium ion (Na) into sodium hydroxide (NaOH), which is a cleaning compound commonly found in soaps and detergents.
 Unlike many other OSG systems, GenEon's system is a Blended Stream System that uses both versions in the same solution.
-The hypochlorous acid is represented as a Free Available Chlorine (FAC) that produces 80-200 times the sanitizing power of chlorine bleach.
-Since it is produced at a neutral pH, it won't bleach out furniture or clothes.
-This is called electrolyzed water for cleaning, and GenEon is the leader in this process.
+The hypochlorous solution is represented as Free Available Chlorine (FAC) that has 80-200 times the sanitizing power of chlorine bleach.
+Since it is produced at a near neutral pH, it won't bleach out furniture or clothes.
+This is called electrolyzed water for cleaning, and GenEon is the leader in ton-site generation of Electrolyzed Water.

 At GenEon, we have a wide range of on-site generators that are perfect for many settings.
 These include our Instaflow